vivekupasani/cloudstash/README.md

 ## 📱 **Features**

 - 🔒 **User Authentication**: Secure user login and registration using JWT tokens.
-- 📸 **Image Uploads**: Upload and store images securely in Cloudinary.
+- 📸 **Media File Uploads**: Upload and store images securely in Cloudinary.
 - 🌐 **RESTful API Endpoints**: Expose API endpoints for user registration, login, image upload, and profile management.
 - 💾 **MongoDB Integration**: Store user data and image references in MongoDB for scalability and performance.
 - ⚡ **Performance Optimized**: Efficient asynchronous processing and database queries for fast and reliable performance.